 Independent Political Action

-We believe in the need for a mass working-class party that contests elections.
-To legitimately represent the working class, such a party must be born out of a level of class struggle and class unity far greater than exists today.
-Until such a time arrives, we see DSA as a pre-party organization, one (among many groups) whose goal is to help develop the forces necessary to build such an independent party in the future.
-To do so, we must continue to pursue an oppositional electoral strategy that remains completely independent from the Democratic Party apparatus.
-Such a strategy must reject the idea that socialists can capture the Democratic Party and instead seek to break unions and social movements from their current dependence on the Democratic Party coalition.
+We are for a mass working-class party that contests elections and builds movements.
+To legitimately represent the working class, such a party must be born out of a level of class struggle and unity far greater than exists today.
+Until such a time arrives, we see DSA as a pre-party organization, one of many groups working to develop the forces necessary to build such a party.
+To do so, we need an oppositional electoral strategy that remains completely independent from the Democratic Party apparatus.
+Such a strategy must reject the idea that socialists can capture the Democratic Party and instead seek to break unions and social movements from their current dependence on the Democratic Party establishment.

 Winning socialism will require a protracted struggle against the ruling class in the United States.
 But the struggle for socialism is also international.
 The power of the world’s ruling classes is protected by the imperialist policies of our government, among others.
-As socialists in the U.S., therefore, we have a heightened responsibility to fight against all forms of military intervention.
+As socialists in the U.S., we have a heightened responsibility to fight against all forms of military intervention.

 We also stand in solidarity with socialist and popular movements around the world against capitalism and authoritarianism.
-For this reason we reject the false logic that “the enemy of my enemy is my friend” (what is sometimes called “campism”), a policy that in the name of anti-imperialism leads to the defense of brutal dictatorships.
+For this reason we reject the false logic that “the enemy of my enemy is my friend” (what is sometimes called “campism”), a policy that in the name of anti-imperialism has led to the defense of brutal dictatorships.

 Our goal is a socialist movement that wins all across the world.
-Building strong relationships with socialist parties and organizations in other countries — including sending and hosting delegations, participating in international debates about socialist strategy, and ultimately coordinating strategy — is a key step towards realizing that goal.
+Building strong relationships with socialist parties and organizations in other countries — including sending and hosting delegations, participating in international debates about socialist strategy, and ultimately coordinating strategy — is a step towards that goal.

 Democracy, Not Horizontalism

 We oppose horizontalist practices that distort democracy into a series of endless meetings, replace accountable leadership with the tyranny of structurelessness, and drain decisions of consequences.
-We must make strategic decisions about priorities and then commit to carrying them out.
+We must make decisions about priorities and then commit to carrying them out.